carlos-wong/cerebro-chrome-bookmarks/README.md

 You need to define the name of your "Chrome Profile", in the plugin settings section on Cerebro.
 By default it will use the "Default" profile.

-**Note** Plugin settings is broken on the current Cerebro version.
-If you dont use the "Default" profile, You can try the "master" branch or edit the plugin code directly to use your profile.

 ## Related

 * [Cerebro](http://github.com/KELiON/cerebro) – Plugin extracted from core Cerebro app;